Health and Wellbeing Queensland

-Health and Wellbeing Queensland is a statutory agency in Queensland, Australia, responsible for health promotion in the state.
-HWQ is broadly part of the Queensland Health, the state's public health system, and is part of the Queensland Government.
+Health and Wellbeing Queensland (HWQ) is a statutory agency in Queensland, Australia, responsible for health promotion in the state.
+HWQ is part of the Queensland Government but is distinct from the Queensland Health system.
 Formed on 1 July 2019 through the Health and Wellbeing Queensland Act 2019, the agency has the objective of improving the health of all Queenslanders through reducing the burden of chronic diseases and health inequality.
 Health and Wellbeing Queensland does not provide clinical services to Queenslanders directly, but instead funds health initiatives and programs and helps guide health policy development.

 Programs and initiatives

 Health and Wellbeing Queensland runs or supports several programs aimed at improving the health of Queenslanders.
 Broadly, these programs are: